rovingpen/path-of-the-kings/chapter-17.md

 "You have a talent for Creation, Shirou," she explained.
 "A rare talent if I do say so myself."

 "Creation?" he tilted his head.
 "I didn't create anything.
 I just... carbon copied something that was already there.
-I.... faked it."
+I... faked it."

 "Yes, yes," she replied with a dismissing wave of her hands.
 "This definitely counts as a forgery, but even forgery requires talent in Making.
 This certainly changes everything."